Dan Zimmerman

-Dan Zimmerman is an American film editor.
+Dan Zimmerman (born April 8, 1974 in Los Angeles, California) is an American film editor.
 He is the son of editor Don Zimmerman.
 He is also the twin brother of Dean Zimmerman.

 After glimpses into editorial jobs with his father on films like The Nutty Professor (1996) and The Cat in the Hat (2003), Zimmerman graduated to chief editor with the 2006 film The Omen.